codeuk/WebSPAM/README.md

 # Final Notes 📝
 Only use WebSPAM in/on servers/webhooks that you have permission to spam!

-Please credit doopy / 7uk when making changes to the code, Thanks! 👺
+Please credit doop / codeuk when making changes to the code, Thanks! 👺